Chili Con Carne

 2 tablespoons Chili powder (we use Morton & Bassett)

-2 cans Great Northern beans or red kidney beans
+2 cans Great Northern beans or red kidney beans, drained (we usually use 1 can of each kind of bean)

 1 can corn or the corn from 3 ears of sweet corn

-1/4 cup of rice vinegar or white vinegar
+1/4 cup of apple cider vinegar or white vinegar

 2 teaspoons smoked hot Spanish paprika